livewire/livewire/docs/properties.md

 }
 ```

-In the example above, after a user clicks "Add Todo", the input field holding the todo that has just been added will clear, allowing the user to write a new todo.
+In the above example, after a user clicks "Add Todo", the input field holding the todo that has just been added will clear, allowing the user to write a new todo.

 > [!warning] `reset()` won't work on values set in `mount()`
 > `reset()` will reset a property to its state before the `mount` method was called.
 If you initialized the property in `mount()` to a different value, you will need to reset the property manually.